Annual Crime / Fire Safety Report

 CSB residential buildings are locked 24 hours daily.
 Resident students must utilize an electronic card access system for exterior doors/access into their residential building.
 Residents must escort their guests during visiting hours.
 Residents have the responsibility not only for their personal safety, but also for the safety of other members of their community.
 The effectiveness of the external electronic locking and internal single room key systems are dependent upon residents not holding exterior doors open and immediately reporting lost/stolen access cards and single room keys to the Department of Security and the resident hall staff.

-At.
-SJU, the majority of campus residence halls have exterior doors on card access that are secured at night.
+At SJU, the majority of campus residence halls have exterior doors on card access that are locked 24 hours daily.
 Flynntown Residential Apartments do not have card access, but exterior doors are key-locked.
 Residents are encouraged to escort their guests during visiting hours.
 Additional security measures are in place during semester breaks.

 The CSB Department of Security and facility maintenance managers and the SJU Department of Life Safety Services and physical plant managers review all construction projects, renovation plans and equipment purchases to assure that the most updated safety and security features are considered.
 Security officers and facility maintenance/physical plant employees, perform regular safety and security inspections of campus facilities and grounds.
 Reported repairs affecting safety and security issues are a priority service request to be completed by facility management/physical plant employees in a timely manner.
 While routine maintenance is done during normal business hours, emergency maintenance is available 24 hours a day, and can be arranged by contacting campus security.